rxdock/rxdock/docs/reference-guide/file-formats.rst

 Water PDB file format
 ---------------------

-rDock requires explicit water PDB files to be in the style as output by the `Dowser <https://www.ks.uiuc.edu/Research/vmd/plugins/dowser/>`__ program.
+|Dock| requires explicit water PDB files to be in the style as output by the
+`Dowser <https://www.ks.uiuc.edu/Research/vmd/plugins/dowser/>`__ program.
 In
 particular: